How animal movement influences wildlife-vehicle collision risk: a mathematical framework for range-resident species

-Nevertheless, roads provide access to health care, education, and other services essential for economic growth and social development \cite{queiroz1992,banerjee2020}.
-As a result, road networks have expanded significantly in the past century and are expected to grow further in the coming decades, particularly in rural areas where WVCs may be more common \cite{meijer2018global,engert2024ghost}.
-Therefore, mitigating WVCs is a pressing environmental, societal, and economic challenge, critical for ensuring safe and sustainable transportation systems while safeguarding natural habitats and biodiversity \cite{gunson2015road}.
-Addressing this issue requires quantifying the direct impacts of roads, particularly WVCs and mortality rates, and predicting how road mortality patterns threaten the long-term viability of animal populations \cite{gunson_spatial_2011,pagany_wildlife-vehicle_2020}.
-For these predictive studies to be truly effective, they must rely on an underlying theoretical framework that links mortality data to key factors such as traffic patterns, animal movement behavior, landscape features, and demographic parameters.
-While joint theoretical and empirical efforts have transformed subfields like community and disease ecology into more quantitative and predictive disciplines \cite{Hubbell2001, Anderson1991}, road ecology remains dominated by descriptive studies with only a few efforts focusing on developing theory-driven insights \cite{Jaeger2004,borda-de-agua_spatio-temporal_2011,benard_integration_2024}.
+Nevertheless, roads provide access to health care, education, and other services essential for economic growth and social development \citep{queiroz1992,banerjee2020}.
+As a result, road networks have expanded significantly in the past century and are expected to grow further in the coming decades, particularly in rural areas where WVCs may be more common \citep{meijer2018global,engert2024ghost}.
+Therefore, mitigating WVCs is a pressing environmental, societal, and economic challenge, critical for ensuring safe and sustainable transportation systems while safeguarding natural habitats and biodiversity \citep{gunson2015road}.
+Addressing this issue requires quantifying the direct impacts of roads, particularly WVCs and mortality rates, and predicting how road mortality patterns threaten the long-term viability of animal populations \citep{gunson_spatial_2011,pagany_wildlife-vehicle_2020}.